 1st Sunday of every month: 12:00 noon Potluck Lunch

-1st Wednesday of every month: Healing & Meditation Service 7:30 pm
+1st Wednesday of every month: All message service 7:30 pm

 After UMC purchasing the Roanoke property in 1994 the local people in Roanoke wanted to become a Chartered UMC Church.
 On August 15, 1999, Charter #13 was issued to the Roanoke Metaphysical Chapel with the following officers and Pastor: